 Kras blaze intensifies again, three villages being evacuated

 Kostanjevica na Krasu, 21 July - After calming down a bit over the night, the wildfire in the Kras region has intensified again, with the firefighters currently battling the blaze in three separated locations.
-Three villages are being evacuated as the area effected by the fire has exceeded 2,000 hectares, as reported by Civil Protection officials.
+Three villages were evacuated as the area affected by the fire has exceeded 2,000 hectares, as reported by Civil Protection officials.
+All houses have so far been protected.

 Civil Protection head Srečko Šestan told the STA that this is the largest fire in history of independent Slovenia.
 "This is the first estimate", he said, noting that the "fire is nowhere near its end."